Studio-Link-old/images/README.md

 ## Bootstrap

-If you have a clean archlinux image you can run one of the following commands:
+If you have a clean archlinux image you can run the following commands:

 ### Install/Update